nats-io/nats-site/content/blog/nats-connector-framework.md

 It takes just minutes to create a connector so the tutorial is short:

 <div class="embed-responsive embed-responsive-16by9">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/VTKODUoC12A" frameborder="0" allowfullscreen></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/Od1FgLlK-mA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

 # What's Next?
 The future is wide open, and we're planning on creating a number of connectors including RabbitMQ and Apache Kafka to name a few - if there is one you'd like to see or contribute, don't hesitate contact us or open an issue.
-Visit our [Community](https://nats.io/community/) Page!
+Visit our [Contribution](https://nats.io/contributing/) page for contribution instructions!

 If you'd like to look at a full featured connector, check out the [NATS Redis Publish/Subscribe Connector](https://github.com/nats-io/nats-connector-redis).